brad-seeley/brad-seeley.github.io/pages/chloe-cutout.md

 <br>

 The initial block of timber was far too thick, making Chloe resemble the Michelin man. <br>
-I passed it through the bandsaw using the fence, taking thin offcuts until I got to a width I was happy with.
-_(This had the added benefit of making multiple chloe cutouts!)_
+I passed it through the bandsaw using the fence, taking thin offcuts until I got to a width I was happy with _(this had the added benefit of making multiple chloe cutouts!)_ <br>
 Finally I sanded the surfaces and edges, and added varnish as a surface finish.
 <br>